Next Steps for First Time Students

 Pay your Statement

 Fall bills will be generated in August, Spring in December, and Summer in May.
 Typically they will be generated on the 1st and be due the 22nd.
-Please view your statement for specific deadlines and payment options or visit the Bursar's site for additional information.
+Please view your statement for specific deadlines and payment options or visit the Office of the Bursar for additional information.

 If arrangements have not been made to pay your bill by the due date, you will be assessed a 1.5 percent late fee.